Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Tip
 It can be easier to understand array declarations by starting with the array’s name and reading them from the inside out.

+## Warning
+The most common source of security problems are buffer overflow bugs.<br>
+Such bugs occur when a program fails to check a subscript and mistakenly uses memory outside the range of an array or similar data structure.